jhpyle/docassemble/_docs/playground.md

 If the interview with the infinite loop is in the Playground, and the code with the infinite loop runs at the beginning of the interview, the editing screen will not load at all.
-This is due to the fact that the Playground page's [Variables, etc.] feature needs to run the interview in order to figure out what variables are in use.
+This is due to the fact that the Playground page's [Variables] feature needs to run the interview in order to figure out what variables are in use.
 To get around this, you need to edit the URL that accesses the interview.
 If your interview is `myinterview.yml`, the URL that edits